s-shamil/s-shamil.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: A list of selected class projects.
+Click on the the project for brief description.
 nav: true
 display_categories: [work, fun]
 horizontal: false